5 December 2017

 If there are a lot of changes, the best way to provide feedback is to ‘mark-up’ the image, by drawing and writing the changes to the image.
 This is great when there are a lot of detailed changes that need to be made.
 This can be done by printing the image and clearly numbering each change and sent back with a correlating list of comments.

 If you’re unable to do markup a document directly, provide us with a clear list of changes in dot-point form.
-Clearly itemizing changes makes it easier for our editors to work through them.

 Investing in 3D renders is proven to assist in the off the plan selling process, not only do they help meet client expectations but they are great to use in all forms of marketing.
 Gain a competitive advantage by displaying the best possible image of your site or construction.